Computer architecture

 Block diagram of a basic computer with uniprocessor CPU.
 Black lines indicate the flow of control signals, whereas red lines indicate the flow of processor instructions and data.
 Arrows indicate the direction of flow.

-In computer science and computer engineering, a computer architecture is the structure of a computer system made from component parts.
-It can sometimes be a high-level description that ignores details of the implementation.
-At a more detailed level, the description may include the instruction set architecture design, microarchitecture design, logic design, and implementation.
+In computer science and computer engineering, a computer architecture is the conceptual design and operational structure of a computer system that define how component parts are organized and interact to execute programs efficiently.
+It is often a general description that ignores precise implementation details.
+It covers the instruction set architecture, CPU microarchitecture, memory, and input/output systems.

+Computer architecture also considers tradeoffs between performance, cost, power, reliability, and security.

 History

 The first documented computer architecture was in the correspondence between Charles Babbage and Ada Lovelace, describing the analytical engine.
 While building the computer Z1 in 1936, Konrad Zuse described in two patent applications for his future projects that machine instructions could be stored in the same storage used for data, i.e., the stored-program concept.
 Two other early and important examples are: